 All donations to the Friends of Necedah National Wildlife Refuge are tax deductible and your employer may be willing to match your contribution under their charitable plan.

 I want to thank you in advance for your contribution and your continuing support of our efforts.
-These projects are all important and we know you will support them by sending your check today and letting us know what you want your leaf.to commemorate.
-Your message is limited to two lines of 18 characters each (including spaces).
+These projects are all important and we know you will support them by volunteering and/or sending your check today.
 For now, send your check to Friends of NNWR, N11385 Headquarters Rd, Necedah WI 54646.
-Our new and improved website will soon have the PayPal option available for you but time is critical so act now.
+Our new and improved website has the PayPal option available for you but time is critical so act now.

 Dick Roellig, Fund Raising Chair